momentum-design/momentum-ui/CONTRIBUTING.md

 ## License

-By contributing your code to the `@collab-ui` GitHub repository, you agree to license your contribution under the MIT license.
+By contributing your code to the `@momentum-ui` GitHub repository, you agree to license your contribution under the MIT license.